-LERC COMMUNITY COMPOSTING TIPS
+ERC COMMUNITY COMPOSTING TIPS

-Health & Safety Guidance for School Composting
+Health & Safety Guidance

-When starting a composting program at your school, school administration, teachers, staff, parents, and even people in the larger community may have questions about the health and safety of the project.
-The following Health and Safety Guidance should be followed by all school staff and students, and volunteers involved with the collection of food scraps and onsite composting.
-When announcing or discussing the project with parents and guardians, consider sharing these guidelines.
+When starting a composting program in your community, staff, volunteers, and even people in the larger community may have questions about the health and safety of the project.
+Everyone involved with the collection of food scraps and community composting should follow the following Health and Safety Guidance.
+When announcing or discussing the project, consider sharing these guidelines.

-Health and Safety Is Important at Your Site!
+Health and Safety is Important at Your Site!

-Composting can be a fun and educational experience that can involve students, staff, and parents.
+Composting can be a fun and educational experience.
 To make it a safe environment, address and reduce potential risks:

-- Protect those likely to be most sensitive.
-Involve the teachers, school nurse or physician, parents, and faculty/staff to discover any students or staff who may have allergies, be immunocompromised or be prone to infections that could make them sensitive to potential risks (remember to protect the privacy of medical information). - Control exposure of these individuals by restricting who comes in direct contact with the collection of food scraps or the onsite school compost system.
+Protect those likely to be most sensitive.
+Talk about your site's Health and Safety Guidelines and ask anyone involved in the community composting site if they have allergies, are immunocompromised or are prone to infections that could make them sensitive to potential risks (remember to protect the privacy of medical information).

+Control exposure of these individuals by restricting who comes in direct contact with the collection of food scraps or the community compost system.
 Assign others to feed the compost bin or take samples.
 Do not stir or otherwise disturb the pile or bin when people sensitive to inhalation of allergens are nearby.